PNNL-CompBio/MPNST_Chr8/README.md

 - fit_curve.py: calculates area under the curve values; not currently used; adapted from: https://github.com/PNNL-CompBio/coderdata/blob/main/coderbuild/utils/fit_curve.py

-### CRISPR screen
-Chr8_FAK.R
+## FAK analysis located in [Chr8_FAK.R](./proteomics/Chr8_FAK.R)
-Not included in this multi-omics study but rather in a separate chr8 study focused on FAK.
+This directory contains additional analysis studying the role of FAK in chromosome 8 mediated activity in MPNST.
+This analysis is not included in the multi-omics study but rather in a separate chr8 study focused on FAK.